a bunch of metal rings are stacked on top of each other

 There are several benefits to cold forming:

-• Increased Strength – The process enhances the metal’s grain structure, resulting in higher tensile strength & better wear resistance.
+• Increased strength: The process enhances the metal’s grain structure, resulting in higher tensile strength and better wear resistance.

-• Precision & Consistency – Cold forming provides precise tolerances and consistent shapes.
+• Precision and consistency: Cold forming provides precise tolerances and consistent shapes.

 Common Alloys